 Incredibly, Obama's hired the worst thieves (and Inside Job names names) as advisors!
 Europe's governments are at least trying to restore oversight--too little too late.
 But not here in America.
 Crooks in charge!
 And these guys profit from crashes and booms.
 The one thing they won't want is the slow stable growth that's best for everyone else.
 Instability's a gold mine--for thieves.
 Just bet on failure, then cause it!
 I come out despairing.
 In America, dishonesty's now policy.

 So I read escapism--Zombies Versus Unicorns, a collection of postmodern tales about... oh, take a guess.
-Mostly zombies or unicorns, but one story, "The Highest Justice", has both!
+Mostly zombies or unicorns, but one story, "The Highest Justice", has both, plausibly.
+And both are sympathetic.
 A queen lies dying--poisoned.
 Her daughter summons the kingdom's mythical guardian, a unicorn, to cure her.
 Too late!
-But the unicorn's healing horn reanimates the dead queen long enough to finger the king's mistress--and new queen.
+But the unicorn's healing horn reanimates the dead queen as a zombie long enough so she can finger the king's mistress--and new queen.
 She says the king himself ordered her to... and it's true.
 What to do when rulers turn corrupt?

 I'm an adventurer, seeking a powerful witch in a pavilion in the forest.
 I have a pale, spiral sword, carved of alicorn.
 If I can pierce her heart with it, she won't die... exactly.
 But she'll become bespelled to me, and I want her power.
 For if I order her to tell me the exact truth, she will: even things she does not know, things no one should know!
 Strange but true--she'll speak truths she never could in her own name, of her own desires.
 She'll become a great oracle, a Sybil.
 Just not for herself.

 I burst in on her, and then, with the swordtip at her heart, I hesitate.
 Slavery is wrong!